rohanchandra/javascript-terminal/README.md

 ##### Environment variables

-Environment variables can be accessed by a command or the user (for example, by using the `echo` command).
+Environment variables can be accessed inside a command's code or by the user (for example, by executing the `echo` command).

 ```javascript
 const defaultEnvVariables = Terminal.EnvironmentVariables.create();